 The Avenues Clinic (Cnr Mazowe Street & Balines Avenue, Tel: 251180 99) and the Trauma Centre (Lanark Road, Belgravia, Tel: 7000666/815) both in Harare are recommended by expats, and are better to visit than other medical centres and hospitals as they have a larger collection of drugs.

-In western Zimbabwe the Bulawayo Central Hospital (Tel: 72111) is the best-equipped and most accessible public hospital, but the Galen House Emergency Medical Clinic (Tel: 540051) is privately run and better than the hospital.
+In western Zimbabwe, the Bulawayo Central Hospital (Tel: 72111) is the best-equipped and most accessible public hospital, but the Galen House Emergency Medical Clinic (Tel: 540051) is privately run and better than the hospital.

-Entry Visas for Zimbabwe
+Entry visa requirements for Zimbabwe

 UK nationals must have a passport that will remain valid for at least the duration of their visit (most airlines will request that they are valid for at least six months after your return date).
 A visa is also required, but this can be bought on arrival.
 Either a 90-day tourist visa or a 30-day business visa can be purchased from immigration for around $30-55.
 This is the same for nationals of most other countries.

-Foreigner Work Permits in Zimbabwe
+Work permits and backpacker jobs in Zimbabwe

 To work in Zimbabwe you need to obtain a work permit.
 These are usually given to people who are trained in fields that are otherwise lacking experienced personnel.
 It is relatively easy for UK nationals to receive one of these permits, and they can be applied for through the Ministry of Home Affairs.